ModelCitizenPS3/ps3-goodrepos/README.md

 Only repositories "Fedora 12 ppc" and "Fedora 12 Updates ppc" are enabled by default.
 You will have to enable the others manually, should you so choose.

-I use this script to speed up Fedora 12 (re)deployment on my (jailbroke) Playstation 3 web server (at [http://ps3linux.net](http://ps3linux.net) - yes...
-I bought an actual domain for my PS3... because I'm nuts).
+I use this script to speed up Fedora 12 (re)deployment on my (jailbroke) Playstation 3 web server: [http://ps3linux.net](http://ps3linux.net)

+Yes I bought my PS3 its own domain name... and its up 24/7... because I'm nuts.

 **The Model Citizen**